aphiria/aphiria/README.md

 }
 ```

-Opulence will see the `User` parameter and [automatically deserialize the request body to an instance of `User`](#parameter-resolution).
+Opulence will see the `User` parameter and [automatically deserialize the request body to an instance of `User`](#parameter-resolution), which can be a POPO.
 It will also detect that a `User` object was returned, and create a 200 response whose body is the serialized user object.
-Here's the nice part - your models can be POPOs, and Opulence will automatically know how to (de)serialize them.
-It uses <a href="https://github.com/opulencephp/net#content-negotiation" target="_blank">content negotiation</a> to determine the media type to serialize to (eg JSON).
+It uses <a href="https://github.com/opulencephp/net#content-negotiation" target="_blank">content negotiation</a> to determine the media type to (de)serialize to (eg JSON).

 You can also be a bit more explicit and return a response yourself.
 For example, the following controller method is functionally identical to the previous example: